Mindfulness Program for Caregiver Stress

 The trial does not specify if you need to stop taking your current medications, but you cannot participate if you've recently changed medications for depression or anxiety in the past 6 weeks.

-What data supports the effectiveness of the treatment Mindful and Self-Compassionate Care Program (MASC) for caregiver stress?
+What evidence suggests that the Mindful and Self-Compassionate Care Program (MASC) could be effective for managing caregiver stress?

 Ana-Maria Vranceanu, PhD